MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 A *device fingerprint*, also known as a *machine fingerprint*, contains information that's collected about a remote computing device, such as a computer, Xbox, tablet, or smartphone, for the purpose of identifying that device.
 Device fingerprinting lets you collect crucial device telemetry during online actions.
 This information includes hardware information, browser information, geographic information, and the Internet Protocol (IP) address.

 Fraud Protection provides a device fingerprinting feature that's based on artificial intelligence (AI), so that device identification can be used as input to the process of fraud assessment.
 This feature helps the Fraud Protection service track and link seemingly unrelated events in the fraud network to help identify patterns of fraud.
 The data collected isn't just a static list of attributes but also includes data that's dynamically captured based on the evaluation of specific combinations of attributes, such as browser, system, network, and geo-location attributes.
 When device characteristics and attributes are collected, the device fingerprinting service uses machine learning to probabilistically identify the device.
-When using the device ID in rules and velocities, remember that this device ID is probablistic and not deterministic.
+When using the device ID in rules and velocities, remember that this device ID is probabilistic and not deterministic.
 While the device ID has a high accuracy, it can still produce false positives.

 Device fingerprinting runs on Azure, and includes benefits from proven cloud scalability, reliability, and enterprise-grade security.
 To help you better understand the impact that device fingerprinting has on fraud detection, this document includes some results from a study that Microsoft did.
 The study compared six months' worth of data for various Microsoft businesses through two different models: one that used device fingerprinting and one that didn't.